rollasoul/toku_for_arduino/README.md

 # prerequisites
 - ubuntu 16.04 server running intel xeon processors (or newer) otherwise openBLAS/torch will give you a core dumped error
-- raspberry pi 3, usb camera, light sensor (or any other trigger you like), adafruit mini-thermal printer
+- raspberry pi 3, usb camera, light sensor (or any other trigger you like), adafruit mini-thermal printer and arduino (this script is written for the uno)

 # server setup